fisker/fisker-sublimetext-backup/Packages/mdpopups/docs/usage.md

 - [betterem](http://facelessuser.github.io/pymdown-extensions/extensions/betterem/) is extension that aims to improve emphasis support in Python Markdown.
 MdPopups leaves it configured in its default state where underscores are handled intelligently: `_handled_intelligently_` --> _handled_intelligently_.
 Asterisks can be used to do mid word emphasis: `em*pha*sis` --> em*pha*sis.
 - [magiclink](http://facelessuser.github.io/pymdown-extensions/extensions/magiclink/) auto links HTML links.
 - [inlinehilite](http://facelessuser.github.io/pymdown-extensions/extensions/inlinehilite/) allows for inline code highlighting: `` `#!python import module` `` --> `#!python import module`.
+- [extrarawhtml](http://facelessuser.github.io/pymdown-extensions/extensions/extrarawhtml/) allows you to add `markdown="1"` to block html elements to allow content under them to be parsed with Python markdown (inline tags should already have their content parsed).
+All this module does is expose this specific functionality from the [Python Markdown’s Extra extension](https://pythonhosted.org/Markdown/extensions/extra.html#nested-markdown-inside-html-blocks) as this functionality could not be enabled without including all of the `Extra` extensions other features.
+You can read the Python Markdown's Extra extension documentation to learn more about this feature.

+!!! hint "New 1.10.0"
+    `extrarawhtml` was added.

+!!! hint "New 1.9.0"
+    `nl2br` can be turned off via the `nl2br` parameter in `show_popup`, `add_phantom`, `update_popup`, `md2html`, and `Phantom`.

 ## API Usage
 MdPopups provides a handful of accessible functions.